Luming-L/NGG/Welcome file.md

 MARVEL produced a **contig assembly** with an N50 of 218kb.
-7x illumina-based sequencing to correct sequence errors in 1% of contig base **heterozygosity** genome sequenci pacbio sequencing reads - contigs - 7x illumina sequncing correction - optical map scaffold
+7x illumina-based sequencing to correct sequence errors in 1% of contig base **heterozygosity** genome sequencing strategy: pacbio sequencing to get reads - contig assembly with MARVEL - 7x illumina sequencing for correction - optical map scaffold
 ### Expansion of long terminal repeat retroelement
 a kind of element located in the terminal of chromosome. it is expanded.
 ### HoxA cluster and intron size constraints